 - Methods: Comparison of hospitalization and re-admission rates between 10,258 cases treated in 2000–2002 and 9,693 cases treated in 2004–2006 for asthma exacerbation in the ED.
 In 2003, the ED switched from using nebulizers to MDIs.
 The number of salbutamol puffs in the ER was standardized to 10 puffs for children >10 kg and 5 puffs for children <10 kg, and ipratropium bromide was given routinely to all children.

-- The average length of hospital stay was 2.67 days versus 2.27 days before and after the change, respectively.
+- Average length of hospital stay was 2.67 days versus 2.27 days before and after the change, respectively.

 - A significant reduction was seen in the re-admission rate within 72 h after departure to home from the ED following the change (5.2% vs. 3.8%)